biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 - **Clearance decision** from Tulli
 - Completed **Shipper's Declaration** (include if necessary **biological samples (UN 3373 Category B)**, **dry ice (UN 1845 Class 9 *Miscellaneous Dangerous Good*)**, **> 24 % ethanol (UN 1170 Class 3 *Flammable Liquid)***)

+→ Documentation should be attached outside in a document pouch (copies), while originals (e.g. CITES) should be placed inside the shipment with a note indicating this.

 #### **5.1.1.2 Preparing the samples for a cooled transport?**
 > <details>
 > <summary>🟢 Yes</summary>